spesmilo/electrum-protocol/docs/protocol-methods.rst

   *verbose*

-    Whether a verbose coin-specific response is required.
+    Whether the verbose bitcoind response is required.

 **Result**